 Domain Authentication is a technical standard that allows the email recipient’s server to confirm your identity – to verify that it’s really you who’s sending the email.
 This significantly reduces your chances of being marked as spam.

 So, how do you authenticate your domain?
 Authenticating your domain involves setting up three protocols –

 a.
 Sender Policy Framework (SPF): This standard validates your identity by checking if your mail is sent from an authorized IP address of a particular domain.

 b.
 Domain Keys Identified Mail (DKIM): This authentication protocol affixes a digital signature to every outgoing email from a particular domain name, which is then verified by the prospect’s system.
 Meeting this standard ensures that an email is not tampered with during its transmission.

 c.
 Domain-based Message Authentication, Reporting, and Conformance (DMARC): DMARC policies verify if the sender’s domain is authenticated with SPF and DKIM protocols and provides information on what to be done in case the sender is not verified (such as sending to the spam folder, rejecting the mail, etc).
 Contact your IT team to check if your SPF and DKIM are set properly.

 3. Monitor your IP Reputation

-Every IP address has a rating and if it is low your mails will likely be considered as spam and might be at the risk of not being delivered.
+Every IP address has a rating and if it is low your emails will likely be considered spam and might be at risk of not being delivered.
 That is why it’s crucial to maintain a good IP reputation.
-Tools like Sender Score by Return Path help you track if your domain/ IP’s reputation is moving up or down over a period of time.
-If you see your reputation going down, it may be time to cut down on email volume.
+Use tools like Sender Score by Validity or Barracuda Central to check if your domain or IP’s reputation is moving up or down over a period of time.
+If you see your reputation going downhill, it might be time to cut the volume down.

 4. Target the Right Prospects